Attaching files to an email

 A more informal alternative

-Another infomal option is "Here is..."
+Another infomal option when we send files with our email is "Here is..."

 If we are sending an email to colleagues we often use 'Here is...', particularly if we just want to send a very short email.